octoflar/especia/README.md

 # Getting Started

+Read the articles listed below to find out whether this software could be of interest to you.
+If you have some understanding, you may want to study the [example model definition file](src/test/resources/example.in) to find out what is feasible.
+Be sure to consult the [especia wiki](https://github.com/octoflar/especia/wiki).

 This software uses the [Linear Algebra Package](http://www.netlib.org/lapack/), which may already be pre-installed on your system as a shared or static library.
 Consult your system documentation how to use the linear algebra library.

 To build, test, and install this software type